A product form for the general stochastic matching model: Product form

-This section is devoted to proving the maximality of First Come, First Matched, by constructing explicitly the stationary distribution of the natural chain on $\mathbb W$.
+In this section we establish our main result, Theorem \ref{thm:main}, which establishes the maximality of the policy First Come, First Matched, by constructing explicitly the stationary distribution of the natural chain on $\mathbb W$.
 Interestingly enough, this probability distribution has a remarkable product form, detailed in (\ref{eq:PiW}). \begin{theorem} Let $G=(\maV,\maE)$ be a non-bipartite graph.
-Then the sets $\textsc{stab}(G,\textsc{fcfm})$ and $\textsc{Ncond}(G)$ coincide, in other words the general stochastic matching model $(G,\mu,\textsc{fcfm})$ is stable if and only if $\mu$ satisfies condition (\ref{eq:Ncond}).
+Then the sets $\textsc{stab}(G,\textsc{fcfm})$ and $\textsc{Ncond}(G)$, defined respectively by (\ref{eq:defstab}) and (\ref{eq:Ncond}), coincide.
+In other words the GM model $(G,\mu,\textsc{fcfm})$ is stable if and only if $\mu$ belongs to the set \textsc{Ncond}($G$).
 In that case, the following is the only stationary probability of the natural chain $\suite{W_n}$: